minillinim/webserver_hyjinx/README.md

 Once this has completed, you need to add the IP address that AWS provides in the Ansible output to the "[webservers]" group of the development.hosts file:

-For example, if things went well you should see the message" `"msg": "EC2 instance: i-b9b2c13b is up at: 52.63.186.119"` at the bottom of Ansibles output.
+For example, if things went well you should see the message" `"msg": "EC2 instance: i-b9b2c13b is up at: 52.63.186.119"` at the bottom of Ansible's output.
 Add the address `52.63.186.119` under the text `[webservers]` in the `development.hosts` file.
 Future steps will target this instance.

 You can terminate an instance(s) you've made using the command: